seintaridis/boatApp/README.md

-# DoatApp
+# ΒoatApp
 An app with SpringBoot,AngularJS and Bootstrap

 # Deployment